 NICAS – Technical Advisor/Site Specific Training and Course Director – The National Indoor Climbing Award Scheme is a UK wide scheme designed to promote climbing development and accredit individual achievement on artificial climbing structures.
 It can be used as a starting point for people wishing to take up climbing and mountaineering.
 It is open to all candidates aged 7 and upwards.

-The Single Pitch Award – Ali Taylor achieved this in September 1995.
+Rock Climbing Instructor – Ali Taylor achieved this in September 1995.
 Mountain Training is the National Governing body for all Climbing and Walking Activities in the UK.
-The SPA enables Climbing Instructors to work with groups/individuals on single pitch (less than one rope length) rock faces that are accessible from the top and bottom, are non tidal and considered non serious where clients can be lowered back to the ground.
+The RCI enables Climbing Instructors to work with groups/individuals on single pitch (less than one rope length) rock faces that are accessible from the top and bottom, are non tidal and considered non serious where clients can be lowered back to the ground.
 Award holders must be able to supervise and manage groups, build multiple safe belays and teach basic techniques.

 Ali holds an outdoor First Aid qualification which is a minimum 3 day course.
 FA has to be renewed every 3 years to keep up to date with new developments.
 All the above Mountain qualifications need a current First Aid certificate to be valid.
 Ali’s First Aid Certificate is valid until May 2019.